DrPaulBrewer/single-market-robot-simulator-app-framework/README.md

 single-market-robot-simulator and various charts.

 An example app (see github drpaulbrewer/robot-trading-webapp) built from single-market-robot-simulator-app-framework is structured as a single webpage javascript app.
-The page is divided into 7 tabs for different functional areas:
+The page for that example app is divided into 7 tabs for different functional areas:
 * app - Pick a study, run it, choose charts to view, download a .zip file of the data or upload to cloud.
 * edit - Edit the configuration of the study, such as buyers values, sellers costs, number of buyers and sellers, robot type for each buyer and seller, Poisson rate of arrival for each buyer and seller, various market rules
 * open (.zip file) - Open a .zip file of study data and original configuration, to make additional plots, or run more simulations of this type.